HumanAndMachineHearing/MachineHearing_EnrichmentAssignments_2024-2025/README.md

-# Introduction to the Practical Assignments
+# Introduction to the Enrichment Assignments
-<p align = "justify">This repository contains the assignments and code for the Practical Assignment of the Course SOW-MKI85 Machine Hearing 2023-2024.
+<p align = "justify">This repository contains the assignments and code for the Enrichment Assignments of the Course SOW-MKI85 Machine Hearing 2023-2024.

-<p align = "justify">This practical aims to provide you with a hands on experience with deep learning approaches for machine hearing.
+<p align = "justify">These assignments aim to provide you with a hands on experience with deep learning approaches for machine hearing.
 You will learn to pre-process audio, to extract relevant audio features, to train a ResNet-18 model on an environmental sound classification task and to evaluate the performance of the trained model.

-<p align = "justify">The practical consists of six sessions.
+<p align = "justify">The assignments consists of five sessions.
 Session 1 and Session 2 introduce the assignment, the dataset, relevant concepts, frameworks, libraries, and audio feature extraction.
-Session 3 to Session 6 cover data preprocessing, training the ResNet-18 model on different sets of features, and evaluating and visualizing model performance.
+Session 3 and Session 4 cover data preprocessing, training the ResNet-18 model on different sets of features, and evaluating and visualizing model performance.
+SESSION 5 WIDER THEORY!!!

 ## Intended learning outcomes
-After successful completion of the practical assignments, you can...
+After successful completion of the enrichment assignments, you can...
 <br>
 •	Describe, extract and analyse relevant audio features for sound classification.
 <br>